 This is a highly infectious bacterial disease whose symptoms include whooping, coughing, vomiting, and, sometimes, seizures and death.
 Kennel cough is primarily caused by Bordetella bronchiseptica.
 Vaccines are available as nasal sprays and injectables.
 Frequently, dog daycare services, group training classes, and boarding kennels require proof of this vaccination.

-A disease that strikes at the respiratory, nervous, and gastrointestinal or GI systems of canines, skunks, raccoons, and other animals, distemper is severe and extremely contagious.
+A disease that strikes at the respiratory, nervous, and gastrointestinal or GI systems of canines, skunks, raccoons, and other animals, distemper in dogs is severe and extremely contagious.
 It spreads by means of airborne exposure when an infected animal coughs or sneezes.
 Shared water and food bowls and equipment can also cause the transmission of the virus.
 Distemper’s symptoms include discharge from the nose and eyes, coughing, fever, vomiting, seizures, diarrhea, paralysis, and twitching.
 It is often fatal.
 Distemper has no cure.

 A viral infection known to be highly contagious, infectious canine hepatitis impacts the kidneys, liver, lungs, spleen, and eyes of an affected dog.
 A disease focusing on the liver, its cause lies in a virus unrelated to human hepatitis.
 The symptoms of this disease include slight fever, congestion affecting the mucous membranes, stomach enlargement, vomiting, jaundice, and pain at the site of the liver.
 Many dogs are able to overcome this disease in its mild form, but canine hepatitis at its severest can kill.
 While veterinarians can treat the symptoms, it has no cure.